Change Blindness (Definition + Examples)

 This experiment led to the creation of the term “inattentional blindness.”
 This term is often confused with change blindness.
 Let’s go over the difference between these two phenomena.

-Inattentional blindness is the failure to recognize visual objects when you are focused on something else.
+Inattentional blindness is failing to recognize visual objects when focused on something else.
 The participants were so focused on the people passing the basketballs that they failed to see the gorilla.

-If the gorilla has always been in the environment, but participants failed to see the gorilla change fur colors or put on a shirt, then change blindness would have occurred.
+If the gorilla had always been in the environment, but participants failed to see the gorilla change fur colors or put on a shirt, then change blindness would have occurred.

 Change blindness is the failure to notice changes to visual objects as they happen.
-During the change, you have recognized all of the visual objects that are in your environment.
-You just don’t see when those objects have shifted, transformed, or changed entirely.
+During the change, you have recognized all the visual objects in your environment.
+You don’t see when those objects have shifted, transformed, or changed entirely.

 What Causes Change Blindness?